 - 2 tbsp cherry conserve

-- 300 g Organic Chocolate Starter Kit
+- 300 g Organic Chocolate Starter Kit or you can use dairy free chocolate

 - 1 tbsp acerola cherry powder optional